 “Company” means Global Relay Communications Inc., also referred to as “Global Relay”.

-“Configuration” means the setup, configuration and testing of a Service, Accounts or Users on Customer’s Systems.
+“Configuration” means the setup, configuration and testing of any Services, Data Types, Accounts, or Users on Customer Systems as further set out in Section 2.3(b) (Configuration) of MTOS.

 “Contract Term” has the same meaning as “Term”.